AuthEceSoftEng/code-snippets-dataset/README.md

-# readability-dataset
+# code-snippets-dataset
-Dataset builder for Readability Dataset
+Dataset builder for Code Snippets Dataset

 ## Prerequisites
 1. Make sure that you have Java installed (suggested version jdk-11.0.2)